ProgrammingHero1/bistro-boss-client-home-page/README.md

 ## Getting Started

-You can clone the repo and started analyze the code
+You can clone the repo and started analyze the code.